joaomatossilva/joaomatossilva.github.io/_posts/2015-08-17-living-in-the-edge-between-business-and-ux.md

 You're not alone on the web.
 When we design a product to be consumed on the web, intranet, or anyone's browser, we take the chances of having more than one user/browser/tab open on the same form.

 Imagine 2 users wanting to turn off the toggle switch.
 First one does indeed shut it down, but the next one turns it on again.
-Worst, the first user got the feedback of the button has been shutdown, but the second gets the feedback that he just turn it on.
+Worst, the first user got the feedback of the button has been shut down, but the second gets the feedback that he just turn it on.
 What?

 So what's the solution?
-Istead of making the presentation dumb..
-Why not make the actual business dumb?
+Instead of making the presentation dumb, why not make the actual business dumb?
 I mean, make the business layer explicitly set the desired state.
-For that, now we need to pass on the desired value throught the form.
+For that, now we need to pass on the desired value through the form.
 This will result in the following:

 Controller (UX):